MiKTeX/miktex/README.md

 MiKTeX setup.
 If you are setting up MiKTeX just for yourself (i.e., in your user directory), you have to omit the `--admin` option.

-Consult the man page mpm(1), for more information about the utility.
+Consult the mpm(1) man page, for more information about the utility.

 ### Enabling "on-the-fly" package installation